 Lonely at the Top: Her character description in the GBA retranslation states this when it says, "None have ever truly known the woman beneath the general's guise..."

 Love Hurts: If you let Cid die, Celes tries to kill herself.
 Before she throws herself off a cliff, she thinks about how everyone is gone; she specifically mentions Locke.

-Magic Knight: Aside from a very small handful of exclusive items, Celes's equipment and stats are mirror images of Terra's.
+Magic Knight: Aside from a very small handful of exclusive items, Celes's equipment and stats are mirror images of Terra's in this regard.